Asset Inspection App Cuts Workforce Requirement by Half

 The new GIS-based method halved the labor requirement and eliminated revisits.
 Crews inspected and evaluated the remaining 30,000 cable pits in just six weeks.
 "We wouldn't have been able to even print 30,000 maps in six weeks using the traditional inspection method, let alone visit 30,000 sites," Hart says.
 Workers also photographed cable pits for the first time, capturing location-referenced, high-resolution images.

-As workers documented the cable pits, the data loaded directly to a web map, enabling managers to monitor the inspection progress in near real time via Esri's Operations Dashboard for ArcGIS.
+As workers documented the cable pits, the data loaded directly to a web map, enabling managers to monitor the inspection progress in near real time via Esri's ArcGIS Dashboards.
 "Using our previous method, it took around a week before we knew which cable pits had been visited," Hart says.
 "With our new approach, we could go online, at any time, to see exactly how many cable pits each team had visited."

 Using accurate data, UK Power Networks expedited measures to mitigate potential street hazards.
 The improved asset data also helps the utility effectively plan future maintenance and has saved over $180,000.